IlKaiser/IoT_Group-Project/evaluation/iotlab-m3-code.md

 }
 ```

-The *fixedPowerManagement* function takes as input the mode inserted by the user, and sets as **sampling delays** the delay corresponding to that mode.
+The *fixedPowerManagement* function takes as input the mode inserted by the user, and sets as **sampling delays** the delays corresponding to that mode.

 ## Sampling threads